14 Spots to Slurp Oysters in Richmond

 Location: 318 E Grace St (Downtown)

-This one’s a new kid on the ~rock(s)~.
-The atmosphere features a grand wraparound bar and standing tables near the windows; the extensive wine list pairs perfectly with the oysters (confirms our in-house wine expert, Paige, obvs); and an order of Towers (eight oysters, eight shrimp, four clams, two shooters, two skewers, crudite and pickles, and tuna tartare) is what we recommend — at least for starters.
+This one’s a newer kid on the ~rock(s)~.
+The atmosphere features a grand wraparound bar and standing tables near the windows; the extensive wine list pairs perfectly with the oysters (confirms our in-house wine expert, Paige, obvs); and an order of the Lillian Platter (12 oysters, six shrimp cocktail, blue crab cocktail) is what we recommend — at least for starters.

 Location: 3001 W Leigh St (Scott’s Addition)